-(b) In the rare event of a dispute which cannot be settled amicably, it may (if you wish) be referred to arbitration under a special scheme which, though devised by arrangement with the Association of British Travel Agents, is administered quite independently by the Chartered Institute of Arbitrators.
+(b) In the rare event of a dispute which cannot be amicably settled, it may (if you wish) use ABTA's approved Alternative Dispute Resolution (ADR) scheme, available through www.abta.com which, though devised by arrangement with the Association of British Travel Agents, is administered quite independently by the Chartered Institute of Arbitrators.
 The scheme (details of which will be supplied on request) provides for a simple and inexpensive method of arbitration on documents alone, with restricted liability on holidaymakers in respect of costs.
-Full details can also be obtained from the ABTA website (www.abta.com).
-The scheme does not apply to claims for an amount greater than £5,000 per person or £25,000 per booking form, neither does it apply to claims which are solely or mainly in respect of physical injury, illness, nervous shock, death or their consequences.
+The scheme does not apply to claims for an amount greater than £5,000 per person or £25,000 per party, neither does it apply to claims which are solely or mainly in respect of physical injury, illness, nervous shock, death or their consequences.
 The scheme can, however, deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
-Application for arbitration under this scheme must be made within 18 months of the date of return from the holiday, otherwise it will only be available if we agree, but the ABTA Cose does not require such agreement from us.
+Application for arbitration under this scheme must be made within 18 months of the date of return from the holiday, otherwise it will only be available if we agree, but the ABTA Code does not require such agreement from us.
 For injury and illness claims, you can request the ABTA Mediation Procedure and we have the option to agree to mediation.

 12. GOVERNING LAW